-The main similarity between the two is that both are cosmetic injection treatments performed by registered nurses or doctors.
+The main similarity between the two is that both (Botox and Dermal Fillers) are cosmetic injection treatments performed by registered nurses or doctors.
 Compared to surgery, they are cheaper and require less downtime.
 Both are non-permanent cosmetic solutions where the product breaks down within months to a year.

 We know Botox and dermal fillers are cosmetic injections, but what are they?

 Bacteria produce botulinum toxin which is a neurotoxic protein.
 When injected into a targeted muscle, it paralyzes the muscle.
 This removes wrinkles and fine lines for a refreshed look.